Export to PDF

 Vitamin K : Uses, Needs, Deficiency, Food Sources , Toxicity and Functions

-Vitamin K is one of the four members of fat-soluble Vitamin, it is a micro-nutrient of great importance with the fact that it is very important in blood clotting and its deficiency can lead to hemorrhaging.
+Vitamin K is one of the four members of fat-soluble Vitamin, It is a micro-nutrient of great importance with the fact that it is very important in blood clotting and its deficiency can lead to hemorrhaging.

 Some years back, a Danish researcher first noted the relationship between vitamin K and blood clotting when he observed that chicks fed a diet with the fat extracted developed hemorrhages.

+Menaquinones also are synthesized by bacteria in the human colon.
+A synthetic compound, called menadione, can be converted to menaquinone in body tissues.
 Phylloquinone, the main dietary form of the vitamin is the most biologically active form.

 Vitamin K: Sources